raspberrypilearning/comic-character/en/step_2.md

 Great job!
 You have added dynamic footer content to your website!

-Next, you will design an interactive web page where users can create their own character.
+Next, you will design an interactive web page where the user can create their own character.